michaelbarker/quant2/project1-03.markdown

 - Add the new variable to the previous twoway scatter plot.
 (Make sure "Weight" remains on the x-axis.)
 - Summarize actual bmi, predicted bmi, and the residuals.
 - Calculate the same summary statistics for the groups defined by every possible combination of `male` and `current_tobac` (hint: use bysort).
-- Which group had the worst predictions for bmi?
+- Which group had worst predictions for bmi?

   (Define "worst" as the largest absolute value of average residuals.)
 - Was the average predicted value of bmi higher or lower than the actual average bmi for that group?

 1.27 Table of Estimates
 - Postestimation commands always apply to the most recently run estimation command
 - That means there is only one set of estimates that are "active" at any time
-- As you've seen, the active estimates can be "replayed" by typing the estimation command again without any variables
+- The active estimates can be "replayed" by typing the estimation command again without any variables
 - You can also see the currently active results, exactly as Stata stores them, by typing `ereturn list`
 - Some postestimation commands require multiple estimation results at the same time.
 - For example, you can make a table out of multiple estimation results.